-- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome.

-• The name of the individual sharing concerns - if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.
+- A clear and comprehensive summary of the concern. - The context in which the concern grose. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome. - The name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.